jchwenger/poetic.machines/labs/01.intro-python/lab-1.md

 In this lab, the technical goals are:
 - Clone the course repository using git or download it as a zip.
-- Install a code editor if you do not have one (Visual Studio Code is recommended); In VSCode, the recommended plugins are: Jupyter; Python; Markdown All In One.
+- Install a code editor if you do not have one (Visual Studio Code is recommended); In VSCode, the recommended plugins are: Jupyter; Python; Markdown All In One; Live Server.
 - Follow the instructions in the `README.md` of the repository to install `miniforge` and:
   - create an environment for the course (called e.g. `poetic.machines`);
   - activate the environment;